 Parks and Public Access

 The Port of Seattle has more than 60 acres of parks and public access sites that include scenic bike and pedestrian trails, picnic areas, habitat restoration areas, fishing piers, and shoreline access.
 Download out the Park and Public Access Guide or view it in your browser for more information.
+Check out the Port of Seattle Waterfront Walking Tour map.

 Several Port of Seattle parks have been featured in The Seattle Times as great places to enjoy the outdoors while watching ship movements and other maritime related activities.